Meisaki/swaylock-Hypr-/README.md

 nano $HOME/.config/swaylock/config
 ```
 ### Tweaking
-- Its divided in to 5 main setting (Normal + Verifying + Cleared + Wrong + Capslock)
+- Its divided in to 5 main setting (Normal + Verifying + Wrong + Cleared + Capslock)
   - Normal(32)
      - Ring (1-4)
      - Text & layout (5-10)
      - Indicator & Basic (11-32)
 1. `line-color=rrggbbaa` here it change color of border of ring
-2. `line-uses-inside=rrggbbaa` here it uses the line color as inside of ring and line (do not use sometime its cause like passsword wrong and  this can be accomplished by just line-color)
+2. `line-uses-inside=rrggbbaa` here it uses the line color as inside of ring and line (do not use sometime its cause like password wrong and  this can be accomplished by just line-color)
 3. `line-uses-ring` here it uses the opposite of 2 as it use ring color (just add it will apply no need for a parameter or value)
 4. `ring-color=rrggbbaa` here it change color of ring when its idle or typing
 5. `font=_____` here you can change font of text